iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Banach Space.md

 ---
 ### **Linear Functionals**

-Linear functions are a special type of linear mapping that is of special interests because they are the basic components of a linear mapping, and they also links to a concepts called: "Dual spaces", because they themselves can be represetned as a vector in the Dual Space.
+Linear functions are a special type of linear mapping that is of special interests because they are the basic components of a linear mapping, and they also links to a concepts called: "Dual spaces", because they themselves can be represented as a vector in the Dual Space.
 We didn't define it here.
 We introduce the definition of a linear functional:

-#### **Def-4 | Linear Functionl (2.8-1)**
+#### **Def-4 | Linear Functional (2.8-1)**

 > A linear functional $f$ is linear operator with domain in a vector space $X$, and its range is the scalar space for the vector space $X$.
 The scalar field is complex or real for the context of functional analysis because they have many desirable properties.